 First, you bid on a keyword by giving a maximum CPC (cost per click) you’d be willing to accept.
 Google then assigns your ad a quality score.
 Your ad rank is the product of your maximum bid and your quality score, while your actual CPC (less than your maximum CPC) is based on your ad rank and the competitiveness of the keywords you’re going after.
 The advertiser with the highest rank will see their ad rocket to the top of search results for that keyword.

 Ads features a massive number of trackable metrics.
-Some of the essentials are:
+Some essentials are:

 - Clicks: any time someone reached your page by clicking on a link in your ad.

 - Cost: total money spent on your ad campaign.